wallymathieu/assertfail/_posts/2021-11-05-Monorepo-versus-Polyrepo.md

 ### Performance

-For very large repositories we see that organisations use source control systems that allow you to do "sparse checkouts" of only a subset of the repository since the amount of code takes too long to clone.
+For very large repositories we see that organizations use source control systems that allow you to do "sparse checkouts" of only a subset of the repository since the amount of code takes too long to clone.

 ### Focus